What is Blended Learning? The Ultimate Guide

 • Staff training.
 Train existing staff on technical aspects, such as webinar delivery, online assessments and chat forums.
 CIPD offers training delivery courses, including a short course on How to Create and Run Successful Webinars.

 • Creating content.
 Whether you’re transitioning existing content to a new format or creating new eLearning content, consider whether you’ll up skill existing in-house staff to create and manage eLearning content, or whether you’ll need a graphic design agency or freelance copywriter to fill skills gaps.
-It’s also worth checking with your LMS account manager to see if they can help build out the courses for you.

 • Technical equipment.
 What technical equipment is needed – do you need to invest in good quality laptops, headsets/microphones for instructors?
 Do they need additional lighting?
 Is broadband speed sufficient for webinar delivery?